 Staged using an eclectic combination of media with an emphasis on experiencing a story through sound, the play explores human-object relationships and the entanglement of things in a post-digital reality.
 Our revised protagonist is an avatar of his existence.

 Text, direction & design.
 Two performances following a rehearsal period at Nursery Gallery (London) and a residency at IKLECTIK (London) + broadcasts on Resonance FM & Extra, May 2018.
 Commissioned by Resonance as part of Strands, supported by Jerwood Charitable Foundation.

 A three-part series of monthly radio performances exploring a specific theme with a changing collaborator each time.
 These improvised broadcasts will follow the absurd trails of thought of its creators - inspired by curiosity, personal memories, environmental stimuli and everything in between.
 The performances are curated as a collection of bedtime stories experimenting with ourselves and the world surrounding us.

-Our dreamlike sound worlds aim to immerse listeners within specific points in time and space - playfully introducing and including engaged participants in a variety of existential discourses: anthropocentrism; entropy and the universe; intergenerational relationships; boundaries of reality and imagination.
-The sourced material will vary across the broadcasts, but will mainly consist of field recordings; sampled interviews, talks and films; short pieces of poetry and text; combining our preprepared sequences with live music, reading and games.
+Our dreamlike sound worlds aim to immerse listeners within specific points in time and space - playfully introducing and including engaged participants in a variety of existential discourses: anthropocentrism; time and space; boundaries of reality, imagination and dreams.
+The sourced material varies across the broadcasts, consisting of field recordings; sampled interviews, talks and films; short pieces of poetry and text; combining our preprepared sequences with live music, reading and games.
 This is a cross-disciplinary collaboration between artists of multiple practices - merging their ways of working together into a single stereo output of sound - combining a variety of unique aesthetics, energies and stories to share with the world.